 - Duration: 5:49

 - Sample Track:

 Four traditional Irish folk tunes make up this medley arranged by Elektra’s pianist and accomplished Vancouver-based composer Stephen Smith.
+The arrangement was commissioned by Elektra singer Sheila Little in memory of her parents.
 Each tells a love story and it’s fascinating how differently each young woman handles her situation.
 The fourth tune is probably Ireland’s most famous song.

 This lists any discs, concerts or collections where this piece is included.